 Enforceable Voluntary Undertakings (EVUs) are formal written undertakings from a person in relation to a contravention or alleged contravention of the law.

-An EVU gives the rail transport operator an opportunity to resolve the issues in a time, manner and format that is agreed.
+Entering into an EVU reflects a high level and binding commitment to correct a matter that, if accepted, becomes a legally binding document.
+An EVU gives the rail transport operator an opportunity to resolve the issues in a timely manner and format that is agreed.
 They are completely voluntary and must be initiated by the rail transport operator.

 An EVU may contain a broad range of immediate actions and other commitments on the part of the person, including, for example:

 They should include processes for reporting to ONRSR on compliance with the EVU.

 Ultimately the EVU must address the issues in a way that corrects the breach and prevents the breach occurring again.

 Importantly a rail safety undertaking cannot be accepted by a rail safety officer.
 They also cannot be accepted for contravention, or alleged contravention, of the RSNL which is a Category 1 offence, as defined in section 58 of the RSNL (this is a failure to comply with safety duty – reckless conduct).